transcelerate/ddf-sdr-platform/README.md

   These variables are environment-specific.
 Define IP address space for VNets and Subnets, Azure AD Groups and Service Principal for RBAC, and environment and subscription acronyms for resource naming conventions in the secrets section.

-     - Env               : Provide the name of the environment (for example, Dev or QA), which will be added to the resource naming convention.
+     - ENV               : Provide the name of the environment (for example, Dev or QA), which will be added to the resource naming convention.
-     - Vnet-IP           : Provide the VNet Address Space
+     - VNET-IP           : Provide the VNet Address Space
-     - Subnet-IP         : Provide the Subnet Address Space
+     - SUBNET-IP         : Provide the Subnet Address Space
-     - Subnet-Dsaddress1 : Provide the Delegated Subnet1 Address Space
+     - SUBNET_DSADDRESS1 : Provide the Delegated Subnet1 Address Space
-     - Subnet-Dsaddress2 : Provide the Delegated Subnet2 Address Space
+     - SUBNET_DSADDRESS2 : Provide the Delegated Subnet2 Address Space
-     - Subnet-Dsaddress3 : Provide the Delegated Subnet3 Address Space
+     - SUBNET_DSADDRESS3 : Provide the Delegated Subnet3 Address Space
-     - subscription      : Provide the short form of the subscription name; this will be added to the resource naming convention.
+     - SUBSCRIPTION      : Provide the short form of the subscription name; this will be added to the resource naming convention.
-     - Publisher-Name    : Provide the publisher name for API Management Resource.
+     - PUBLISHER_NAME    : Provide the publisher name for API Management Resource.
-     - Publisher-Email   : Provide the publisher email id for API Management Resource.
+     - PUBLISHER_EMAIL   : Provide the publisher email id for API Management Resource.
-     - ADgroup1          : Provide the name of the Azure AD Group for contributor access to the App Resource Group (Admin Group).
+     - ADGROUP1          : Provide the name of the Azure AD Group for contributor access to the App Resource Group (Admin Group).
-     - ADgroup2          : Provide the name of the Azure AD Group for contributor access to the App Resource Group (DevelopmentTeam_Group).
+     - ADGROUP2          : Provide the name of the Azure AD Group for contributor access to the App Resource Group (DevelopmentTeam_Group).
-     - ADgroup3          : Provide the name of the Azure AD Group for Reader access on App & Core Resource Groups.
+     - ADGROUP3          : Provide the name of the Azure AD Group for Reader access on App & Core Resource Groups.
-     - Serviceprincipal  : Provide the name of the Service principal that was created for the Git connection; it will provide key vault secret user access and access policies for secrets on Key Vault for the Service Principal.
+     - SERVICEPRINCIPAL  : Provide the name of the Service principal that was created for the Git connection; it will provide key vault secret user access and access policies for secrets on Key Vault for the Service Principal.

 ## Deployment Actions